Updated: 28-08-2025 at 5:30 AM

 Read more: eShram Card

-Both traders’ bodies and election commission authorities are optimistic that the discount scheme will make ballot participation rewarding through monetary savings.
+Both traders’ bodies and the election commission authorities are optimistic that the discount scheme will make ballot participation rewarding through monetary savings.

 Behavioural scientists have lauded the concept of incentivization through civic-commercial partnerships for generating tangible value from the voting process beyond abstract democratic ideals.